NEW YORK (WABC) -- Twenty-two years after deadliest terrorist attack in U.S. history - and people are still dying.

 We also try to avoid saying that people were "lost" that day.
 Keys are lost.
 Nice pens are lost.
+Wrist watches are lost.
 Report cards are lost.

 But the people who died that day aren't lost.
 They were killed.
 And to say "lost" is, I think, to sugarcoat the reality.
 It's harsh what happened, and we should acknowledge the harshness.
 They were killed.
 They died.
 They weren't lost.
 We know what happened to them.

-I was there to cover the attacks and catastrophe that followed.
-And I've been there for the memorials.
-And I will be there for the 19th anniversary.
+I covered the attacks and catastrophe that followed.
+And I've been there to anchor the annual memorials.
+And I will be there for the 22nd anniversary.